 Your eyes constantly produce tears at a slow and steady rate so that they stay moist and comfortable.
 Some people are not able to produce enough tears or the appropriate quality of tears to keep their eyes healthy or comfortable.
 This condition is known as dry eye.

 Symptoms of dry eye include uncomfortable eyes, scratchiness, stinging, sensitivity to light, a sensation of something in the eyes, stringy mucus in or around the eyes, eye redness, difficulty wearing contact lenses, difficulty with nighttime driving, eye fatigue, and blurry vision.

-Sometimes people with dry eye will experience excess tearing.
+Sometimes people with this condition will experience excess tearing.
 This is the eye’s response to the discomfort from dry eye.
 When the eyes get irritated, the gland that makes tears releases a larger than usual volume of tears, which overwhelm the tear drainage system.
 These excess tears then overflow from your eyes.

 Your ophthalmologist can usually diagnose dry eye by examining your eyes.
 Sometimes tests that measure tear production are necessary.
 The Schirmer tear test measures tear production by placing filter-paper strips between your eyeball and your lower lid.
 Your ophthalmologist might also test you for dry eye using diagnostic drops to check for patterns of dryness on the eye’s surface.